Microsoft Exchange Email Integration in Oracle Sales

 In Oracle Sales (callout 3):

-User initiates an email conversation from Digital Sales
+User initiates an email conversation from Sales

-When an email is sent to a contact from Digital Sales (callout 4), the integration engine inserts the keyword in the background of the email body (callout 5) and sends it to the contact.
+When an email is sent to a contact from Sales (callout 4), the integration engine inserts the keyword in the background of the email body (callout 5) and sends it to the contact.

-If your user is using a native client such as Outlook, the email chain also shows up in the Sent Items and Inbox of the native email client of the sender (callout 9).
+If your user is using a native client, such as Outlook, the email chain also shows up in the sent items and inbox of the native email client of the sender (callout 9).

 If you have reused the Application ID and key of Microsoft 365 add-in for the Exchange email integration, before proceeding with the Set up in Microsoft Azure, read through the FAQ: I already have an app registered with Microsoft Azure for Microsoft 365 add-in.
 Can I reuse the Application ID and Key of that app for the Exchange email integration?